sostronk/flutter-widgets/README.md

         ),
       )
 ```
-When the indexing of list items updates,
+When the order of list items updates, AnimatedReorderList will auto animate the reorder

 ```dart
   final tmpListp = List<Widget>.from(users);